jcarver989/magellan/README.md

 - You'd like to expose AWS Glue's catalog via a nicer UI / allow employees to authenticate via OIDC without needing AWS credentials.

-- You want to get up and running with a minimal amount of infrastructure and don't want to have to touch Hadoop, K8s and/or EKS
+- You want to get up and running with a minimal amount of infrastructure (just copy Magellan' React UI to S3 + deploy a Lambda APi to talk to Glue).
+And you don't want to have to touch Hadoop, K8s and/or EKS and deploy a UI, a search service, a metadata ingestion service, and a databasse just to run your data catalog.

 ### Alternatives